 1. Enable BGP in Arista switch

-If you are still in the previous settings interface, go to the root of Arista configuration with repeating the “exit” command.
+• If you are still in the previous settings interface, go to the root of the Arista configuration by repeating the “exit” command.

 service routing protocols model multi-agent